adap/flower/examples/quickstart_tensorflow/README.md

 Flower is easy to use by only starting the Flower server and the Flower clients.

+This introductory example to Flower uses Keras but deep knowledge of Keras is not necessarily required to run the example.
+However, it will help you understanding how to adapt Flower to your use-cases.
+Running this example in itself is quite easy.

 It is recommended to use [pyenv](https://github.com/pyenv/pyenv)/[pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) and [poetry](https://python-poetry.org/docs/) to ensure the right version of libraries.

 After installing both tools you can start to set up everything.